 Life is filled with choices.
-From the moment we’re born to old age, we have to make decisions on a daily basis – some more consequential than others.
+From the moment we’re born to well into our later years, we have to make decisions on a daily basis – some more consequential than others.
 One of the biggest decisions your family may face is whether your parent(s) would benefit from living in a retirement community.
 After that decision comes the research phase as they determine which community is right for them, followed by knowing when is the right time to make the move.

 These are not decisions to take lightly.
 It’s important to help support your parent(s) as they work through the various options, fine-tuning what’s important to them.
 You need to understand how they envision their future and their plan for dealing with changes related to their health and age.
 Do they have uncertainties or doubts about senior living communities based on rumors, popular culture, or misconceptions?
 Are they curious to see firsthand what living in a retirement community like Silver Maples is like?